Ronnie L. White

-Ronnie Lee White (born May 31, 1953) is a United States district judge of the United States District Court for the Eastern District of Missouri and a former Missouri Supreme Court judge.
+Ronnie Lee White (born May 31, 1953) is a former United States district judge of the United States District Court for the Eastern District of Missouri and a former Missouri Supreme Court judge.

 Education and legal career

 White received an Associate of Arts degree from St. Louis Community College in 1977 and received a Bachelor of Arts degree from Saint Louis University in 1979.
 He earned a Juris Doctor from the University of Missouri–Kansas City in 1983.
 He worked as a public defender in St. Louis and an attorney in various other government offices and was elected as a Democratic member of the Missouri House of Representatives, where he served for six years.
 In 1993, he was appointed as a City Counselor for St. Louis City.
 In May 1994, Governor Mel Carnahan appointed him a judge for the Eastern District of the Missouri Court of Appeals.
 Carnahan appointed White to the Supreme Court of Missouri in October 1995.
 He served as the court's first African-American Chief Justice from 2003 to 2005.
 White retired from the court on July 6, 2007, and was succeeded by Judge Patricia Breckenridge.